 The P.A. sounded.
 My flight was boarding.
 For all the comfort and familiarity of the reunion, our parting proved awkward.
 She stood with me as I assembled my bags.
 I looked into her eyes.
 Sadness remained.
 I hoped my own was not so transparent.

-Folding my jacket for storage, I felt a lump and lifted my phone from a pocket.
+Folding my jacket for storage, I felt a lump in the pocket and lifted my phone.
 Sliding my thumb to the home button, I distanced the device for a clearer view, my arms seeming to grow shorter by the day.
 Instead of the Lock screen, I saw only my face reflected in the glass, like the much older brother I never had.

-Booting the phone, a chill spiked through my extremities and like a Ouija board planchette, my finger, beyond my control, sought an unknown target.
-It touched down on the Photos icon, and immediately, a picture of my daughter, Aubrey, filled the screen.
+Booting the phone a chill spiked through my extremities, and like a Ouija board planchette, my finger—beyond my control—sought an unknown target.
+It touched down on the Photos icon.
+Immediately, a picture of my daughter, Aubrey, filled the screen.

 Seven years ago we’d taken a Saturday bike ride to the local grade school.
 She was playing on the swings when a metallic squeal echoed across the schoolyard.
-The merry-go-round had seized, sending kids flying like kernels from a popcorn popper.
+The merry-go-round had seized up sending kids flying in all directions, like kernels from a popcorn popper.

 Several of us rushed to help.
 I was stanching a boy’s bloody forehead when Aubrey wandered from the fenced area onto the road and into the path of a steel gray Hummer.
 She died that day.
 So did I. Her mother died a year later from a broken heart and a handful of pills.

 The image on my phone, of Aubrey in her pink Jumping Beans Bird outfit, blurred as the tears welled in my eyes.
 It sounds crazy, like splutter from a desperate, broken man, which I was, but as I stared at the image of my little girl, curly locks of brown hair bobbing at her shoulders, smile lines bracketing her mouth, I heard her voice.
 It was little more than a whisper.